stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 * For the moment we assume 32-bit integer indices, we may want to support other sizes in future.

-All this refactoring work reduces the size of the interleaved model from 30Mb to roughly 11Mb (5Mb for the vertex data and 6Mb for the index buffer).
+We refactor the OBJ loader to use the new indexed builder which reduces the size of the interleaved model from 30Mb to roughly 11Mb (5Mb for the vertex data and 6Mb for the index buffer).
 Nice!

 ### Model Persistence

 Although the OBJ loader and new indexed builder are relatively efficient loading the model is now quite slow (even on decent hardware).
 We could attempt to optimise the code but this is usually very time-consuming and often actually counter-productive (i.e. complexity often leads to bugs).

 Instead we note that as things stand the following steps in the loading process are repeated _every_ time we run the demo: